Last updated on January 16, 2026

 Unlike many flowering plants, ZZ plants rarely form seeds.
 Instead, they thrive by spreading through their underground rhizomes, which act as storage organs for water and energy.

 ZZ plants tolerate low light but cannot thrive in total darkness.
-Place them in indirect sunlight or provide a grow light for healthy growth.
+For healthy growth, place them in indirect light or use a grow light if the room has no natural light.

 Conclusion